CrimsonAS/tuio2qt/README.md

 Would invert the X and Y coordinates of all input coming in on port 4000.

+You can also rotate the coordinates directly, using the rotate option:

+`qmlscene foo.qml -plugin TuioTouch:udp=4000:rotate=180`

+Supported rotations are 90, 180, and 270.

 ## Further work

 * Support other profiles (we implement 2Dcur, we want 2Dobj, 2Dblb?)